musicmetadata/territories/README.md

 2134 WEST INDIES
 ```

-It is simple to list the countries:
+It is simple to list all the countries as well:

 ```python
 for t in sorted(l.countries, key=lambda x: x.name):
     print(f'{t.tis_a:0>4}', t.name)